Speakers and Session Highlights

 Cornelia TietzEuPIA Update: Conelia Tietz

 Global awareness (the EU in particular) of regulatory and customer-driven requirements is a critical issue for printing ink manufacturers.
-This presentation will provide a comprehensive overview on ongoing regulatory challenges related to printing ink in Europa and in several European countries.
+This presentation provided a comprehensive overview on ongoing regulatory challenges related to printing ink in Europa and in several European countries.

 8:45 AM-9:30 AM